How to Become a Preceptor for a Public Health Student

-The Dornsife School of Public Health (DSPH) partners with community organizations to build the future public health workforce and support our students’ preparedness to improve population health.
+The Drexel University Dornsife School of Public Health (DSPH) partners with community organizations to build the future public health workforce and support our students’ preparedness to improve population health.

 Serving as a preceptor provides students with invaluable opportunities to integrate their classroom learning with hands-on experience while widening the scope of their professional networks as they embark on a meaningful career in the field of public health.

-The experience is rewarding for preceptors as well, since many find our students’ work to be essential in improving public health in Philadelphia and beyond.
+The experience is rewarding for preceptors as well, since many find our students’ work to be an essential piece that improves public health in Philadelphia and beyond.

 What Is a Preceptor in Public Health?